Dental X-Rays

 The process for dental X-rays includes:

-• X-ray Capture: The dentist steps away and activates the machine, asking you to stay still and hold your breath briefly.
+3. X-ray Capture: The dentist steps away, activates the machine, and asks you to stay still and hold your breath briefly.

 The number and type of X-rays you need depend on age, oral health, and specific concerns.
-Your dentist will determine the best approach while considering radiation safety.
+Your dentist will determine the best approach, taking radiation safety into account.
 If you have concerns about radiation exposure, discuss them with your dentist, who can explain the risks and benefits based on your situation.

 Medical organisations recommend using the lowest necessary radiation dose to obtain valuable diagnostic information.